run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

         container: {containerPort}
         external: {hostPort}
         autoGenerate: {true|false}
-    editable: {true|false}
 ```

 Description:

-????
-No required?
+* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter and add new values.
+Default is true
 * `default.value`: if provided, serves as the default key-value set for this parameter.
-XXX
-* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
-XXX

 Example: